glanzafame/MagmaViscoLab/README.md

-## Citation

-If you use MagmaViscoLab in your research, please cite:

-Lanzafame, G. (2026). *MagmaViscoLab* (Version 1.0.0) [Computer software].
-Zenodo. https://doi.org/10.5281/zenodo.22725866

 # MagmaViscoLab 1.0

 MagmaViscoLab (MVL) is a Python desktop application for calculating and visualizing magma and lava viscosity.
 It combines selectable melt-viscosity models with crystal and vesicle corrections, using chemical compositions and physical conditions supplied through an Excel workbook or edited in the graphical interface.